Carolyn Goodman: 5 Fast Facts You Need to Know

 Carolyn Goodman is the Mayor of Las Vegas, the site of the deadliest mass shooting in U.S. history.
-On Sunday night, up to 50 people were killed and over 200 others injured during the Route 91 Harvest Music Festival.
+At least 59 people were killed and over 500 others injured during the Route 91 Harvest Music Festival.
 The suspect was identified as Stephen Paddock, a 64-year-old man known by local authorities.
 The motive behind the shooting remains unknown.

 The 78-year-old Goodman is the second female mayor of Las Vegas and has been in office since July 2011.
 However, the city has been under her family’s leadership since 1999, when her husband Oscar Goodman was elected mayor.
 The two have been married since 1962 and have four children.